-You do not pay PST on goods you purchase solely for resale or lease to your customers.
-To purchase these goods exempt from PST, give the supplier your PST number or, if you have not yet received your PST number, a completed Certificate of Exemption - General form (FIN 490).
+You are exempt from PST on goods you obtain solely for resale or lease to your customers.
+To purchase these goods exempt from paying PST, give the supplier your PST number or, if you have not yet received your PST number, a completed Certificate of Exemption - General (FIN 490).